BomaObeahon/SQL-Project/README.md

 ## Future Goals
 (what would you do if you had more time?)
-If given more time i'll do further analysis of the data.
+If given more time i would try my hands on complex queries to improve my understanding on sql .